na-stewart/sanic-security/README.md

 security_config.CAPTCHA_FONT = "resources/captcha-font.ttf"
 ```

-Any environment variables defined with the SANIC_SECURITY_ prefix will be applied to the config.
+Environment variables defined with the SANIC_SECURITY_ prefix will be applied to the config.
 For example, setting
 SANIC_SECURITY_SECRET will be loaded by the application automatically and fed into the SECRET config variable.

 You can load environment variables with a different prefix via `security_config.load_environment_variables("NEW_PREFIX_")` method.